Big-Life-Lab/PHES-ODM/metadata.md

     -   `integratedOther`: Integrated other

 -   **methodCollectionOther**: Description for other type of method when any option with `other` is selected `methodCollection`.
--  **methodCollectionTriggerTime** time between sub-samples for `discTimeProp` numeric value given in minutes
+-   **methodCollectionTriggerTime** Time between sub-samples for `discTimeProp` numeric value given in minutes
 -   **samplePreTreatment**: was the sample chemically treated in anyway with the addition of stabilizers or other (boolean)
 	- `True`
 	- `False`